 Oliver Väärtnõu, CEO of Cybernetica, reflected on the collaboration: "We have successfully collaborated with the e-Governance Academy and the Ukrainian authorities since 2017 and over the years our partnership has only become stronger and more mission-oriented.
 The next phase of the partnership will concentrate on scaling the platform, while also focusing on building the resilience and security of the technology."

-Enabling ukraine's digital government ecosystem
+Enabling Ukraine's digital government ecosystem

 Trembita serves as the foundational infrastructure powering Ukraine's renowned Diia digital government platform, which provides citizens access to over 140 government services through a single interface.
 The system has proven its resilience during wartime, enabling government operations to continue uninterrupted despite widespread disruption and cyberattacks.